loic-simon/lg-rez/README.md

 This program needs to be connected to several independent services, with tokens stored as environments variables.
 All necessary variables are listed in the [`model.env`](model.env) file ; change their value and rename the file as `.env`.

-### Database connection
+### Database-side

 This program needs to be connected to a database.

 Since it uses SQLAlchemy, every language it supports can theoretically be used, but the package has been developed and tested with PostgreSQL (otherwise, you may need to install complementary packages such as PyMySQL).

 You will need an empty database, local or on a specified host.
 The database schema will be created by the bot the first time it runs.
-Put your database
+Put your database URI (`protocol://user:password@host/base`) in the `.env` file (`DISCORD_TOKEN` variable).

 ### Discord-side